ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

 ## CPU Optimization

-We use a custom-compiled wheel with AVX2 and FMA enabled for CPU optimization during training.
-This wheel is compatible with Python 3.11, usually we will use 3.9 which is currently the most compatible Python version for machine learning and deep learning technologies.
+For CPU optimization during training, we employ a custom-compiled wheel that leverages AVX2 and FMA instructions.
+This optimized wheel is designed to work seamlessly with Python 3.11, although Python 3.9 is the most commonly used version for machine learning and deep learning applications due to its broad compatibility.

 To use the optimized wheel: